 Almost any purchase decision we take is influenced by social proof.
 How often do you choose a restaurant thinking of how many people may fit in?
 Do you take into account positive reviews when choosing a product?
-These are the examples of social proof.
+These are examples of social proof.

-When we can’t take decision alone, we look what others do, supposing that their actions are correct in exact situation.
+When we can’t take the decision alone, we look what others do, supposing that their actions are correct in an exact situation.
 You may use this to convince your clients to buy exactly your products or services.
 That’s what we are going to discuss in this article.

 Social proof in Internet marketing

 Let’s examine in details what is social proof.
-In sociology this term describes how public opinion affects the opinion of a single person.
+In sociology, this term describes how public opinion affects the opinion of a single person.
 There are lots of examples of social proof on the Internet.
 Many websites tell information about the number of clients who actually bought and rated their products.
 Online shops support review and rating system for each sale product.
 Software developers may show the number of active users of their products.
 If you want to sign up for a newsletter, you may see how many people have already signed up.
 All these numbers are Internet marketing tools.
 They have one and only purpose – to convince you of the highest value of the product or service and stimulate you to buy it.

-No matter how special we are, and which tastes and interests each of us has – we are all subjected to opinions, preferences and actions taken by other people.
+No matter how special we are, and which tastes and interests each of us has – we are all subjected to opinions, preferences, and actions taken by other people.
 Lots of social experiments have been conducted to prove that.
 Here’s one example.
-One person should have stayed around the corner of the street, and look up to the sky during one minute.
+One person should have stayed around the corner of the street, and look up to the sky for one minute.
 Not many people have stopped to see what have this person been looking at.
 When they placed five people instead of one, four times more people passing by have stopped.
 When there were 15 persons, almost half of the strangers stopped to find out what these 15 people look at, while 80% of all the people in the street have been observing all those people.